Expertise rooted in success as practitioners

 Based in Ohio, USA, Angela loves experimenting with the mobility and flexibility that the digital workplace allows.
 She can often be found combining exercise with work at her ‘treadmill desk’, a running machine equipped with a full digital workplace setup.
 When not working, Angela enjoys being a mother, marathon training, helping at school, and planning and taking adventures with her family.

-As Head of DWG Consulting Services, Julie leads and manages all aspects of our consultancy offering, from the development and shaping of our services through to client delivery.
+As Managing Director of DWG Consulting Services, Julie leads and manages all aspects of our consultancy offering, from the development and shaping of our services through to client delivery.
 With extensive experience of establishing and leading intranet and digital workplace programs in a global organization, Julie understands the practical challenges clients face, the need at times for hands-on support and how defining an approach that recognizes the organizational culture could mean the difference between success and failure.
 Specializing in the areas of strategy, governance, global program management and user experience, Julie also advises clients as part of our consulting team.

 Julie first become involved with digital channels 20 years ago, prior to the widespread adoption we see today.
 Since then she has held various digital roles and been responsible for the development of a number of award-winning online services for HSBC, one of the world’s largest financial institutions, as well as the overall governance and design standards for HSBC websites and intranets globally.
 Prior to leaving HSBC, Julie was Global Head of Digital Workplace & Experience, where she defined and led the digital workplace agenda across the Group (c.330,000 employees in 80+ countries).
 During her tenure, HSBC became the first member of the Digital Workplace Group (DWG) to achieve the DWG Mark in all four benchmarking areas.
 Julie now runs her own digital consultancy business, providing expertise and hands-on support for internet, intranet and domain management.